 Recruitment predominantly focuses on finding staff for brand development and communication roles.
 Due to the diversity of the field, recruitment agencies may specialise in a particular discipline, such as Affiliate, Trade , Digital or Advertising.
 The majority of the vacancies advertised are client side (in-house), as part of a company's dedicated department, however a recruitment consultancy may also work to fill freelance and agency side jobs.
 Employment figures show that around a third of all graduate jobs are within this line of work, so agencies will also commonly recruit university leavers.

 The average salary for permanent roles is around £45,000, however this figure is impacted by senior roles in London, which can potentially command in excess of £100,000.
 As a result of the high earnings, there is a concentration of specialist recruitment agencies within the UK capital, however this is also true of cities including Manchester, Edinburgh and Birmingham.
 Entry-level jobs such as that of a Marketing Assistant, will usually have a starting salary of £16,000-£20,000, while a Brand Manager or may earn £40,000-£60,000.
 Contract or temporary roles usually pay hourly rates of £8-£14.

-The Chartered Institute of Marketing (CIM) is the industry's leading body and can provide training and qualifications for those looking for professional development.
-Some employers may prefer candidates with a diploma awarded specifically by this authority, however many will accept applicants with any degree related to advertising, marketing or business.
-Careers in marketing aren't academic dependant though and creativity, charisma and communication skills are valued highly by employers and recruitment consultants.
+The Chartered Institute of Marketing (CIM) can provide training and qualifications for those looking for professional development.
+Some employers may prefer candidates with a diploma awarded specifically by this authority, however many will accept applicants with any related degree, such as to Advertising, Business or Design.
+Careers in this industry aren't academic dependant though and creativity, charisma and communication skills are valued highly by employers and recruitment agencies

-Looking for marketing staffing solutions?
+Looking for personnel or your next role in Marketing?
 You can tailor your search in the box below.